France-ioi/bebras-modules/pemFioi/quickAlgo/createLib.md

 In the `task.js` file, change the word `example` to the name of your library.

-From there, you can open the file `index.html` in your browser and have fun with the three inactive blocks.
+From there, you can open the file `index.html` in your browser and have fun with the three effectless blocks.

-## Experiment with your first block
+## Program your first block

 …